ivanlopez/Exodus/README.md

 Exodus requires WP-CLI.
 Install it by following [these instructions](http://wp-cli.org).

-> Currently the library only support json migations but im planning on
+> Currently the library only support json migrations but im planning on
 > on creating parsers for sql and xml.

 ## Creating a Migration Schema Files